TuringLang/JuliaBUGS.jl/README.md

 ## Caution!

-This is still a work in progress and may not be ready for serious use.
+JuliaBUGS is still in beta and may not be ready for serious use.

 ## Example: Logistic Regression with Random Effects
 We will use the [Seeds](https://chjackson.github.io/openbugsdoc/Examples/Seeds.html) model for demonstration.